There has never been a shark attack in Grand Cayman that has resulted in any major injury or death.

 Most sharks are found in the deeper waters where people don’t swim.
 Usually the only people who see sharks are scuba divers, and even they rarely see sharks.

-There have technically been a few rare shark incidents in Grand Cayman, but I don’t consider them “attacks” as most people would imagine.
+There have technically been a few rare shark incidents in Grand Cayman, but they weren’t attacks that resulted in any injuries.

-The below video shows a “Caribbean Reef Shark” going after a scuba diver in Grand Cayman; the diver was lion fish culling in deeper waters that non-divers would never be close to.
+The below video shows a “Caribbean Reef Shark” going after a scuba diver in Grand Cayman in 2014.
+The diver was lion fish culling in deeper waters that non-divers would never be close to.
 The below scenario is very unusual, and only happened due to the lion fish culling that released blood into the water.

-Most tourists that visit Grand Cayman stay on or near Seven Mile Beach.
+Most tourists that visit Grand Cayman stay in hotels and condos on Seven Mile Beach.

-There are no sharks in the main tourists spots such as Seven Mile Beach and Stingray City; the sharks are located in much deeper waters.
+There are no sharks in the main tourists areas such as Seven Mile Beach and Stingray City.
+The sharks are located in much deeper waters far away from tourist spots.

-If you vacation in the Cayman Islands, and do a water-based activity, then you will have no issues regarding sharks, just like the millions of people who vacation in the Cayman Islands every year.
+If you vacation to the Cayman Islands, and do a water-based activity, then you will have no issues regarding sharks.
+Hundreds of thousands of people vacation to the Cayman Islands every year, and there has never been a shark attack that resulted in major injury or death.